 The RSE service allows you to get dedicated help for professional software engineers.
 Recruitment of such skills is very difficult on research projects, especially when you only require short term expertise.
 UKRI (and most other UK and EU funding agencies) understand what an import part RSEs have on research and would like to see that they are being offered sustainable careers with academia.
-The RSE group provides this through under written roles and by allowing RSEs to work to a unique job description.
-If you want to deliver software engineering as part of your grant application there is a good chance that you will be required to demonstrate how this will be done sustainability.
-The RSE group is an excellent way to provide this evidence to your funders.
+The RSE team provides this through underwritten roles and by allowing RSEs to work to a unique job description.
+If you want to deliver software engineering as part of your grant application then there is a good chance that you will be required to demonstrate how this will be done sustainability.
+The RSE team is an excellent way to provide this evidence to your funders.

 The RSE service is typically via a grant costed service (see below).
 For more information on how our service is provided please see the provision of RSE staff page.

-If you wish to undertake a collaborative software engineering project where the focus is on novel software engineering research then this can be provided by our director or academics associated with the RSE group.
+If you wish to undertake a collaborative software engineering project where the focus is on novel software engineering research then this can be provided by our director or academics associated with the RSE team.
 As part of this you may also cost RSE time.
-The RSE director for example, holds an academic position in the Department of Computer Science and delivers collaborative research around novel high performance computing.
+The RSE director for example, holds an academic position in the Department of Computer Science and delivers collaborative research around novel high-performance computing.